NicoVirgo1990/secure_server/README.md

 Changing root password...
 [Enter new root password]
-Password successfully changed for root
+Password changed for root

-Enter the name of the new user to create: <username>
+Enter the name of the new user: <username>
-Creating new user <username>...
+Creating user <username>...
-User <username> successfully created
+User <username> created

 Changing password for user <username>...
 [Enter new password for <username>]
-Password successfully changed for user <username>
+Password changed for user <username>

-Modifying SSH configuration to disable root access...
+Updating SSH configuration...
-SSH service successfully restarted
+SSH service restarted

 Script completed successfully

-⚙️ Configuration Options

-You can customize how the script handles remote repository interactions.
-Set up your Git configuration to manage diverging branches:

-    Merge Changes:

-    bash

-git config pull.rebase false

-Rebase Changes:

-bash

-git config pull.rebase true

-Fast-forward Only:

-bash

-    git config pull.ff only

-📝 Contributing
+Contributing

-We welcome contributions!
 To contribute:

     Fork the repository.
-    Create a new branch for your changes (git checkout -b feature-branch).
+    Create a new branch (git checkout -b your-branch).
-    Make your changes and commit them (git commit -am 'Add new feature').
+    Make changes and commit (git commit -am 'Description').
-    Push your branch (git push origin feature-branch).
+    Push your branch (git push origin your-branch).
     Open a Pull Request.

-📜 License
+License

 This project is licensed under the MIT License.
-See the LICENSE file for details
+See LICENSE for details.

+Thanks for using the Server Setup Script!
+If you need help, open an issue on our GitHub page.

+This version keeps things simple and clear, making it easy to understand and follow.